• Lingua:

 PRESS RELEASE

-Given the current global situation, in which the repercussions of urgent realities of pandemics, climate crisis, wars, energy shortages and mass migration seem to be prolonged, is it still possible to operate a distinction between a “before” and an “after”?
-We rather came to terms with a new dimension, a never ending limbo whose duration we don’t know, and therefore, a constant state of evolution and adjustment.
-We humans are adapting our bodies, our collective thinking and evolutionary horizons to new modes and codes of existence.
+The exhibition aims at questioning this division, illuminating artistic approaches which operate within the aftermath as a prolonged state of existence, rather than a transitory moment of recovery.
+Given the current global situation, in which the repercussions of urgent realities of pandemics, climate crisis and wars seem to be indefinitely protracted, is it still possible to operate a distinction between a “before” and an “after”?
+We came to terms with a new dimension, a never ending limbo which leads to a constant state of evolution and adjustment.
+We are adapting our bodies and our collective thinking to new modes of existence.

 Read More